jamieformation/Bedrock/README.md

 # Bedrock

->Starter theme for a new WordPress project.
+> Starter theme for new WordPress projects.

 * Includes built in plugins
 * Uses the Twig templating engine through use of the Timber plugin